vyhuang/paletteprinter/readme.md

   2. Create a rgb111 image grid, with each cell being 50x50 pixels. *done*
   3. Create a rgb222 image grid, with each cell being 50x50 pixels. *done*
 - *User Input Handling*
-  1. Create a rgb222 image grid with a user-defined filename.
+  1. Create a rgb222 image grid with a user-defined filename. *done*
-  2. Create a image grid with user-allocated rgb bits, with each cell being 50x50 pixels.
+  2. Create a image grid with user-allocated rgb bits, with each cell being 50x50 pixels. *done*
 - *Bit Palette Creation*
   1. Create a .gpl file with every color possible with the user-defined rgb bits, with the number of columns being equal to the unique values of the red channel.